PurpleBooth/git-mit/docs/mit.md

    ╭────
  1 │ Hello, I am a broken file
    · ▲    ▲
-   · │    ╰── invalid in toml:
+   · │    ╰─┤ invalid in toml: TOML parse error at line 1, column 6
+   · │      │   |
+   · │      │ 1 | Hello, I am a broken file
+   · │      │   |      ^
+   · │      │ expected `.`, `=`
+   · │      │
-   · ╰── invalid in yaml:
+   · ╰── invalid in yaml: invalid type: string "Hello, I am a broken file", expected a map ╰────
-   ╰────
   help: `git mit-config mit example` can show you an example of what it should
         look like, or you can generate one using `git mit-config mit generate`